-1. do- Gr. poieo
+- 1. do- Gr. poieo - a.

-- a.
 This is the "Nike principle"- Whatever Jesus tells you, JUST DO IT!
 Nike comes from a Greek word that means victory.
+You

-You want victory in your life?
+- want victory in your life?
 You will have it when you do whatever He tells you to do! - b.
-Mary put her faith out there by telling the servants this.
-Faith is released through actions and words.
+Mary put her faith out by telling the servants this.
+Faith is released by actions and words.
 Mary released her faith by telling the servants this.
 I believe she said this in the presence of Jesus, and He heard her. - c.
 Why did Jesus go ahead and perform this miracle when He had just said, "My hour has not yet come"?
-All the commentaries I could possibly find ignore this question altogether.
+All the commentaries I could possibly find ignores this question altogether.
 This needs to be addressed. - d.
-I believe it was because faith put a demand on the grace and calling inside Him.
+I believe it was because faith put a demand upon the grace and calling inside Him.
 He might have been waiting for this demand to be placed on His grace and calling to know when His hour had come, and He recognized it was now here. - e.
-Often, we do not know what is in us until a demand is put on our grace and calling inside of us. - 6.
+Often we don't know what is in us until a demand gets put on our grace and calling inside of us. - 6.
 Now there were set there six waterpots of stone, according to the manner of purification of the Jews, containing twenty or thirty gallons apiece. - A. Now there were set there six waterpots of stone, - 1. set- Gr.
 Gr. keimai - 2. six waterpots- Gr. hex hudria- a water jar - a.
 Representing the human heart, which is hard and empty.
 The Word of God compares the human being to a vessel (2Co 4:7; 2Ti 2:20-21).
-The sinner's life may look lovely on the outside, but God sees it is empty and useless unless He is able to work a divine miracle. -Wiersbe Commentary - 3. stone Gr. lithinos made of stone, stony - a.
+The sinner's life may look lovely on the outside, but God sees it is empty and useless unless He is able to work a divine miracle. -Wiersbe - 3. stone Gr. lithinos made of stone, stony - a.
 The six water jars were made of stone because stone was more impervious than earthenware and did not contract uncleanness.
-Also, this made them more suitable to ceremonial washing (cf. Mar 7:3-4). - -MacArthur Commentary - B. according to the manner of purification of the Jews, - 1. manner of purification- Gr. katharismos- ceremonial cleansing
+Also, this made them more suitable to ceremonial washing (cf. Mar 7:3-4). -MacArthur - B. according to the manner of purification of the Jews, - 1. manner of purification- Gr. katharismos- ceremonial cleansing - a.
+Strict Jews washed their hands before a meal, between courses, and after the meal.
+This "purifying" extended not only to washing hands, but also to washing cups and vessels